snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.5.md

 These are example valid configurations.

-## Default Base Configuration (/usr/local/share/Sanoid.net/Sanoid.json)
+## Default Base Configuration (/usr/local/share/SnapsInAZfs/SnapsInAZfs.json)

-This is the default configuration shipped in Sanoid.json, which is the base configuration file Sanoid.net builds the rest of its configuration from and is not intended to be modified by the user.
-Elements beginning with a \$ symbol are metadata and do not affect operation of Sanoid.net itself (though they should not be modified by the user, as that may affect schema validation).
+This is the default configuration shipped in SnapsInAZfs.json, which is the base configuration file SnapsInAZfs builds the rest of its configuration from and is not intended to be modified by the user.
+Elements beginning with a \$ symbol are metadata and do not affect operation of SnapsInAZfs itself (though they should not be modified by the user, as that may affect schema validation).

-This configuration results in a default invocation of Sanoid.net performing no actions that change ZFS (snapshots and pruning are disabled).
-Naming and timing settings for the default template included in this configuration are the same as PERL sanoid's defaults.
+This configuration results in a default invocation of SnapsInAZfs performing no actions that change ZFS (snapshots and pruning are disabled).
+Naming and timing settings for the default template included in this configuration are the same as sanoid's defaults.

 ```
 {
-  "$schema": "Sanoid.schema.json",
+  "$schema": "SnapsInAZfs.schema.json",
-  "$id": "Sanoid.json",
+  "$id": "SnapsInAZfs.json",
-  "$comments": "Default settings for sanoid.net.
+  "$comments": "Default settings for SnapsInAZfs.
 It is not recommended to modify this file.
-Customized settings should be specified in /etc/sanoid/Sanoid.local.json",
+Customized settings should be specified in /etc/SnapsInAZfs/SnapsInAZfs.local.json",
   "TakeSnapshots": false,
   "PruneSnapshots": false,
-  "CacheDirectory": "/var/cache/sanoid",
   "ZfsPath": "/usr/local/sbin/zfs",
   "ZpoolPath": "/usr/local/sbin/zpool",
   "DryRun": false,